Skip to content

 4. Consider Roth conversions before RMDs begin

 Converting a portion of your Traditional IRA to a Roth IRA before age 73 reduces the balance subject to RMDs.
-This works like prepaying a mortgage — you pay more now, but eliminate the mandatory payments later.
-You pay income tax on the converted amount in the year of conversion, but the converted funds grow tax-free in the Roth and are never subject to RMDs during your lifetime.
-This strategy works best in years when your taxable income is lower than usual, such as early retirement years before Social Security and pensions begin.
+You pay income tax on the converted amount in the year of conversion, but the converted funds grow tax-free in the Roth and are never subject to owner-lifetime RMDs.
+The strategy delivers the highest after-tax value when conversion happens in years with lower-than-usual taxable income — typically early retirement years before Social Security and pensions begin (commonly age 60–67 depending on retirement timing).

 When to Talk to a Financial Advisor